-The rare Charitable Research Reserve located in southern Ontario is a 900+ acre nature reserve based in Cambridge/North Dumfries that aims to protect a unique landscape and engage the community in nature.
-Their Springbank Gardens provide a large natural area for people of all ages to get active through gardening and growing their own healthy, sustainable food.
-The gardens are composed of three areas including education and demonstration gardens, and a Community Roots Food Bank Garden, and 100 community plots.
-A partnership with the local food bank allows the organization to give fresh, organic produce directly to those in the community who need it most.
-The Gardens for Good Grant will help improve the gardens by standardizing field sizes, expanding irrigation into the new Food Bank Garden and other projects to enhance the community gardens.
+rare Charitable Research Reserve: This 900+ acre reserve in Cambridge, Ontario aims to protect the unique landscape and engage the community in nature.
+The gardens provide a large natural area for citizens of all ages to get active through gardening and grow their own healthy, sustainable food.
+The Food Bank Garden allows them to give fresh, organic produce directly to those in the community who need it most.
+With the Gardens for Good Grant, they’ve been able to improve the gardens by standardizing field sizes for easier crop rotation, and expanding irrigation into the new Food Bank Garden.

-AVAIL: Friends of the Houseless serves to meet the needs of the houseless community of Birmingham, Alabama.
-With its 48 raised garden boxes on a one-acre farm, AVAIL Urban Farms grows food for meal sharing in the houseless community and for local farmer’s markets and grocers.
+AVAIL: Friends of the Houseless: With its 48 raised garden boxes on a one-acre farm in Birmingham, Alabama, AVAIL Urban Farms grows food for meal sharing in the houseless community and for local farmer’s markets and grocers.
 Since 2011, AVAIL has grown and harvested 16 varieties of produce.
-With the Gardens for Good Grant, AVAIL will expand the Urban Farms to additional locations with the hope of serving more people while continuing to bring about positive change on the streets of Birmingham.
+With the Gardens for Good Grant, AVAIL is expanding Urban Farms to additional locations with the hope of serving more people while continuing to bring positive change on the streets of Birmingham.

-Perth and District Food Bank in Perth, Ontario has provided emergency food access to its low-income community for 15 years.
+The Table Community Garden (formerly Perth and District Food Bank): Having provided emergency food access in low-income communities in Perth, Ontario has provided emergency food access to its low-income community for 15 years.
 With the mission of increasing access to healthy food in a way that maintains dignity, builds community and challenges inequality, the organization provides community meals, cooking and gardening classes and peer advocacy.
 The Gardens for Good Grant will contribute to an 8000-square-foot organic fruit and vegetable garden and to teaching gardening and food growing to low income community members, including demonstrating the use of environmentally-sustainable practices, such as rainwater harvesting, bicycle technology, and composting.

-CAPI is a Minneapolis-based organization focused on social justice and anti-poverty initiatives among immigrants and refugees in the Twin Cities.
-They support their community in many different ways, from providing gardening tools and supplies, to securing site permissions and assisting residents in preparing the community garden site for planting.
-The Gardens for Good Grant will help CAPI create new gardens in poverty-stricken neighborhoods and make improvements to existing gardens.
-A portion of the gardeners’ harvest will also benefit the wider community through CAPI’s Food Shelf and Elder Care program.
+CAPI: Focused on social justice and anti-poverty initiatives among immigrants and refugees the Minneapolis-based organization supports food sovereignty in many different ways, from providing gardening tools and supplies to securing community garden site permissions and assisting residents in preparing for planting.
+With the Gardens for Good Grant, CAPI is building new gardens in poverty-stricken neighborhoods and make improvements to existing gardens.

-GroW Gardens is a volunteer-led program at Washington D.C.’s George Washington University.
-Harvests from the gardens serve local Miriam’s Kitchen, a social service agency that provides nutritious meals, case management, and art therapy to local homeless and at-risk citizens.
-The Gardens for Good Grant will help enhance the existing garden infrastructure and expand the project to other sites in order to maximize yields and serve more people.
+GroW Gardens: This volunteer-led program at Washington D.C.’s George Washington University shares garden harvests with Miriam’s Kitchen, a social service agency that provides nutritious meals, case management, and art therapy to local homeless and at-risk citizens.
+With the Gardens for Good Grant they’re enhancing existing garden infrastructure and expand the project to other sites, maximizing yields and serving more people.

-The Hamilton Community Garden Network (HCGN) is a vibrant but small group of committed garden enthusiasts who provide a wide array of support to emerging and established community gardens in Hamilton, Ontario.
-The Gardens for Good Grant will be used to fund Oliver’s Garden Project, a program that provides individual citizens with the knowledge and resources needed to share the organic produce from their backyard with the wider community.
+The Hamilton Community Garden Network (HCGN): A vibrant but small group of committed garden enthusiasts, the HCGN provides an array of support to emerging and established community gardens in Hamilton, Ontario.
+With the Gardens for Good Grant, they’re funding Oliver’s Garden Project, a program that provides individual citizens with the knowledge and resources needed to share organic produce from their backyard with the wider community.

-Vallejo People’s Garden is a community coalition grown out of hard times following the closure of their city’s Naval Shipyard and enduring struggle with the economic downturn.
-The grant will allow the coalition, comprised of volunteers from the Global Center for Success, the Betty Frank Senior Lunch Program, Community Action Partnership Solano, and the Regional Office of the USDA Forest Service, to create a “People’s Garden” which will provide fresh organic produce for the area’s homeless and needy.
-The garden will also serve the people of Vallejo as an outdoor classroom and a community hub for all ages.
+Vallejo People’s Garden: This community coalition grew out of hard times following the closure of the Californian city’s Naval Shipyard and the enduring economic struggle.
+The Gardens for Good grant allowed the coalition to create a “People’s Garden” which provides fresh organic produce for the area’s homeless and needy and serves the people of Vallejo as an outdoor classroom and community hub for all ages.